gitblanc/c1b3rn0t3s/content/writeups/HackTheBox/Easy/Nunchucks.md

 Checking Wappalyzer, it seems that the server is using Node.js.

-### SSTI
+### Exploitation

-If we check [Hacktricks](https://book.hacktricks.xyz/pentesting-web/ssti-server-side-template-injection#detect), we can find a NUNJUCKS ssti:
+If we check [Hacktricks](https://book.hacktricks.xyz/pentesting-web/ssti-server-side-template-injection#detect), we can find a NUNJUCKS SSTI:
 - More detailed in [disse.cting](https://disse.cting.org/2016/08/02/2016-08-02-sandbox-break-out-nunjucks-template-engine)

 ```shell